-Home to the regions wine capital, Yass Valley; the Canberra District isn’t one to be missed.
-Featuring iconic wineries such as Clonakilla and Helm wines, only in Canberra District region can you taste such a variety of acclaimed local wines.
+Home to the region’s wine capital, Yass Valley; the Canberra District isn’t one to be missed.
+Featuring iconic wineries such as Clonakilla and Helm wines, only in the Canberra District region can you taste such a variety of acclaimed local wines.

 Above all, the Canberra district wineries are all set in such a flourishingly beautiful countryside setting.
-You can experience the Collector Lake George as well as discovering the cellar doors around Murrumbateman, Wallaroo and Gundarooand Yass.
+You can experience the Collector Lake George as well as discover the cellar doors around Murrumbateman, Wallaroo, and Gundarooand Yass.

-Varieties of wine available for your enjoyment in the Canberra District include the regions signature wines; an elegant Shiraz and a crisp Riesling.
+Varieties of wine is available for your enjoyment in the Canberra District including the region’s signature wines; an elegant Shiraz and a crisp Riesling.

 Popular wineries in Canberra District

-Popular Wineries in Canberra District region includes the popular Mount Majura Vineyard in Majura.
+Popular Wineries in the Canberra District region include the popular Mount Majura Vineyard in Majura.
 The Pialligo Estate in Pialligo and Capital Wines in Hall.

-- Private tours – At 300 Kms away from Sydney; a private tour is the only available transport option aside from self-driving.
+- Private tours – At 300 Km away from Sydney; a private tour is the only available transport option aside from self-driving.

 - Self-drive – Driving from Sydney to Canberra is also an option and will take you around 3 hours.